kernyan/Cpp_Reflection/README.md

   bool HasMemDouble = HAS_MEMBER(Foo, MemDouble); // false
   ```

-* Retrieve value if exist, 0 if not (member must be constructible from 0)
+* Retrieve value if exist, 0 if not (member type must be constructible from 0)
   ```cpp
   Foo o;
   o.MemInt = 5;